The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the source-free Yang's equation

-There is a mismatch between the left-hand side of the field equation (\ref{rfe1}) which depends only on $external$ coordinates $x$ and the right-hand side which depends both on $external$ and $internal$ coordinates $x,y$.
-Therefore, to not only avoid this problem but also to reduce equations (\ref{emb1})-(\ref{emb2}) to the more simpler and physical forms, we restrict our considerations such that the $internal$ space is taken to be the homogeneous coset space the type $G/H$.
-It is easy to see from equation (\ref{kill}) with $c=1$ that the source term (\ref{source}) yields
+However, there is a mismatch between the left-hand side of the field equation (\ref{rfe1}) which depends only on $external$ coordinates $x$ and the right-hand side which depends both on $external$ and $internal$ coordinates $x,y$ just as $\hat R(x,y)$ in equation (\ref{scalar}).
+Therefore, not only to avoid this problem but also to reduce equations (\ref{emb1})$-$(\ref{emb2}) to the simpler and physical forms, we restrict our considerations such that the $internal$ space is taken to be the homogeneous coset space the type $G/H$.
+It is easy to see that the source term (\ref{source}) with equation (\ref{kill}) and $c=1$ yields

+Then both sides of the equation (\ref{n0}) are only associated with $external$ $x$ coordinates as it should be.
+Although the same difficulty occurs in the unphysical source-like term (\ref{source1}), this is not a problem after the coset space reduction procedure.